 This resource explores life in urban Scotland, particularly focusing on the experiences of living in tenements and high-rise flats.
 It features a series of worksheets, lesson plans, PowerPoints, and activities for pupils.
 For third and fourth level.

 This resource explores how Scotland and Scottish identity is portrayed in films, using three particular examples of Brigadoon (1954), Loch Ness (1996) and The Da Vinci Code (2006).
-It features an extensive Learning Journey, including Es & Os, background to the films, underlying themes, and suggested questions.
+It features an extensive Learning Journey, including experiences and outcomes, the background to the films, underlying themes, and suggested questions.
 For third level.

 History of the Weather (requires a Glow log-in)

 This resource explores how weather is recorded and studied, both now and in the past.
 It features a PowerPoint, a lesson plan on the ‘History of Weather’, resource sheets on cloud types and weather instruments, and a weather words ‘heads and tails’ exercise.
 For first and second level, and possibly third.

 The Hero's Journey: Computer games and storytelling (requires a Glow log-in)

 This resource looks at how computer games use storytelling, in particular looking at the concept of the ‘Hero’s journey’ narrative and exploring how this is recognisable in well-known films, books, and games in gaming.
 It also introduces the digital tool ‘Twine’, and visual programming languages.
 It features a document explaining the traditional stages of the Hero’s journey, a PowerPoint demonstrating the Hero’s journey, nine comic strip resources, notes for teachers explaining the resource’s rationale and place in the curriculum, and two videos.
 For first and second level.